yalue/onnxruntime_go_examples/README.md

    of objects in an input image.
 It also attempts to use CoreML if the `USE_COREML` environment variable is set to `true`.

+ - `non_tensor_outputs`: This example runs a network produced by the `sklearn` python library, which is notable for outputting ONNX `Map` and `Sequence` types.
+This example is meant to serve as a reference for how users may access `Map` and `Sequence` contents.